fyangneil/pavement-crack-detection/README.md

 # Pavement crack detection: dataset and model
 The project is used to share our recent work on pavement crack detection.
-For the details of the work, the readers are refer to the paper "Feature Pyramid and Hierarchical Boosting Network for Pavement Crack Detection" (FPHB).
+For the details of the work, the readers are refer to the paper "Feature Pyramid and Hierarchical Boosting Network for Pavement Crack Detection" (FPHB), T-ITS 2019.
 You can find the paper in https://www.researchgate.net/publication/330244656_Feature_Pyramid_and_Hierarchical_Boosting_Network_for_Pavement_Crack_Detection or https://arxiv.org/abs/1901.06340.

 The pavement crack datasets used in paper, crack detection results on each datasets, and trained model are stored in [Google Drive](https://drive.google.com/open?id=1y9SxmmFVh0xdQR-wdchUmnScuWMJ5_O-) and [Daidu Yunpan](https://pan.baidu.com/s/1JwJO96BOtJ50MykBcYKknQ) extract code: jviq.